Extension Educator, S.T.E.M.

 University of Illinois Extension

 2205 Enterprise Drive, Suite 501

 Westchester, IL 60154

 Karen works with students and teachers throughout Cook County to help them have a greater understanding of mathematics and science.
 She currently focuses on professional development workshops for teachers.
-Over 300 workshops have been offered at the school and district level to over 4,000 teachers in the last seven years, impacting over 70,000 students.
+Over 450 workshops have been offered at the school and district level to over 6,000 teachers in the last nine years, impacting over 70,000 students.
 In the past few years she has emphasized how to use engaging activities and games in the classroom that are tied to the Common Core Standards.

 Karen graduated from Valparaiso University with a bachelors degree in mathematics.
 She completed her MEd in counseling at the University of Missouri.